silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 ## Exercises ##

 <div class="exercise">
-1. Try changing a _single_ byte of the `sevn` machine code so that this happens
+1. Try changing a _single_ byte of the `sevn` file so that this happens

        # ./sevn
        -bash: ./sevn: cannot execute binary file: Exec format error